Florida Medical Malpractice Victims May Soon be Able to Get Higher Jury Awards

 The Florida Supreme Court has already decided that caps on wrongful death damages are unconstitutional, and now it has to decide whether these caps on noneconomic damages in medical malpractice cases are allowable.
 If the court decides that the caps are unconstitutional, then victims will be able to get compensated for their full loss.
 It the court finds otherwise, they will have to find a way to square that decision with the previous decisions.

-Tampa, Florida Medical Malpractice and Personal Injury Attorneys
+Bradenton, Florida Medical Malpractice and Personal Injury Attorneys

 If you have been a victim of medical malpractice you need to contact a skilled personal injury attorney as soon as you can.
-Our skilled Tampa personal injury attorneys at the Romero Law Firm can help you with your personal injury and medical malpractice claims.
+Our skilled Bradenton personal injury attorneys at the Romero Law Firm can help you with your personal injury and medical malpractice claims.
 Contact us today.